 Meteorologists maintain databases of information about such forces of nature.
 Kathryn Sellwood, an assistant scientist with the Cooperative Institute for Marine and Atmospheric Science (CIMAS), says that they measure hurricanes by maximum wind speed using the Saffir Simpson Scale.
 At the low end, Category 1 has top wind speeds of 95 mph and is “very dangerous.”
 Category 5 has wind speeds of 157 mph or greater and is “catastrophic.”
 Last year’s Hurricane Michael was a Category 5.

 Sellwood, who also works at the Hurricane Research division of the National Oceanic and Atmospheric Administration (NOAA), says that meteorologists have been naming storms like Michael since 1953.
 In fact, the World Meteorological Organization created lists that repeat every six years for each ocean basin.
-For 2019 in the Atlantic, including the Caribbean and Gulf of Mexico, it begins with Andrea and Barry and leads up to Van and Wendy.

 When is Hurricane Season?

 Tropical cyclones, also known as hurricanes, don’t obey the same kind of logic as other storms.
 Their wobbly paths are dictated by speed, water temperature, and the topography of any land that they cross.
 That’s why the time to make a plan for yourself and your dog is before the six-month season begins on June 1.